 Japan, 1936.
-An eccentric artist named Heikichi Umezawa is found dead – murdered, in his locked studio.
-Along with his dead body, detectives also find his journal, or “Will,” describing a gruesome project he had planned to carry out.
-A staunch believer of astrology and the occult, Heikichi writes in his journal that his obsession with women has inspired him to create the perfect one whom he will name Azoth.
-To execute his plan, Heikichi details how he will need to kill 6 women and use different parts of their bodies, based on their astrological signs, to create a perfect specimen, Azoth.
+An eccentric artist named Heikichi Umezawa is found dead – murdered in his locked studio.
+Along with his dead body, detectives also find his journal or “will,” describing a gruesome project he had planned to carry out.
+A staunch believer of astrology and the occult, Heikichi writes in his journal that his obsession with women has inspired him to create the perfect one, whom he will name Azoth.
+To execute his plan, Heikichi details how he will need to kill six women and use different parts of their bodies based on their astrological signs to create a perfect specimen, namely, Azoth.
 However, before Heikichi can carry out his plan, he is brutally murdered one snowy evening, alone in his studio.
-Police investigators are baffled by Heikichi’s death – by how the murderer,or murderers could have killed him in his room which can only be locked from the inside.
+Police investigators are baffled by Heikichi’s death; by how the murderer or murderers could have killed him in his room that can only be locked from the inside.

-Unfortunately for police investigators, the mystery behind Heikichi Umezawa was just beginning.
-A few days later, his eldest stepdaughter is also found murdered, and raped in her home.
-A few weeks after that, his 6 daughters and stepdaughters go missing.
-Later, the 6 girls would be found, one by one, dead, their bodies cut up, missing the parts specified by Heikichi which would be used to make Azoth.
+Unfortunately for the police investigators, the mystery behind Heikichi Umezawa was just beginning.
+A few days later, his eldest stepdaughter is also found murdered and raped in her home.
+A few weeks later, his six daughters and stepdaughters go missing.
+The six girls are found one by one, dead, with their bodies cut up and missing the parts specified by Heikichi to make Azoth.

-The gruesome deaths came to be known as The Tokyo Zodiac Murders, which had baffled police investigators, amateur detectives, and mystery lovers throughout Japan.
+The gruesome deaths came to be known as The Tokyo Zodiac Murders, which baffled police investigators, amateur detectives, and mystery lovers throughout Japan.
 How had Heikichi’s plan been carried out after his death?
 Who killed the Umezawa girls?
 Did the killer really create Azoth, and if so, where was she hidden?
-Did Heikichi fake his own death so he could carry out his grand plan?
-These are just some of the questions that plagued those obsessed with solving the case.
+Did Heikichi fake his own death to carry out his grand plan?
+These are just some of the questions that plagued those obsessed with the case.